Former USC water polo coach wins new U.S. college admissions scandal trial | Education

 Former USC water polo coach wins new U.S. college admissions scandal trial

 U.S. District Judge Indira Talwani in Boston said the prosecution during closing arguments misstated what it needed to prove for jurors to find Jovan Vavic guilty of accepting bribes to help wealthy parents' children gain admission to USC.
-Vavic's lawyers and the prosecution did not immediately respond to a request for comment.
+Stephen Larson, Vavic's lawyer, in a statement said Talwani's decision "protects Coach Vavic from a wrongful conviction."
+Prosecutors had no immediate comment.

 - Country: